What's the issue with mesh implants?

 The implants are medical devices used by surgeons to treat pelvic organ prolapse and incontinence in women, conditions that can commonly occur after childbirth.

-The mesh, usually made from synthetic polypropylene, is supposed to repair damaged or weakened tissue.
+The mesh, usually made from synthetic polypropylene, is intended to repair damaged or weakened tissue.

-BBC Scotland's health correspondent Eleanor Bradford said mesh implants had been used successfully in many other parts of the body, but appeared to react differently when inserted in the abdomen, leading to some women being "cut".
+Mesh implants have been used successfully in many other parts of the body, but appear to react differently when inserted in the abdomen, leading to some women being "cut".